José Ferrer: Film stardom

 Ferrer then played the title role in Cyrano de Bergerac (1950), directed by Michael Gordon and produced by Stanley Kramer.
 Ferrer won the Best Actor Oscar, becoming the first actor to win the Oscar for the same role which won him the Tony.
 The film was widely seen although it lost money.
-Ferrer donated the Oscar to the University of Puerto Rico, and it was subsequently stolen in 2000.
+After winning the Oscar, Ferrer was received with fanfare in Puerto Rico which included the appearance of his friend and fellow actor Juano Hernández and was hosted by the governor.
+Ferrer donated the Oscar to the University of Puerto Rico (UPR), and it was subsequently stolen in 2000.

 Ferrer returned to Broadway for a revival of Twentieth Century (1950–51) which he directed and starred in, opposite Gloria Swanson; it went for 233 performances.
 Immediately following, he produced and directed, but did not appear in, Stalag 17 (1951–52), a big hit running for 472 performances.
 Even more popular was The Fourposter (1951–53) in which he directed Hume Cronyn and Jessica Tandy; it ran for 632 performances.

 Ferrer returned to cinema screens in the comedy Anything Can Happen (1952), directed by George Seaton, where Ferrer played an immigrant.

 More popular was Moulin Rouge (1952) in which Ferrer played the role of Toulouse-Lautrec under John Huston's direction.
 Ferrer received 40% of the profits as well as his third and final Oscar nomination.
+Despite not being an activist and having been interviewed by the HUAC, Ferrer's stances placed him at odds with the American Legion, which disapproved the content of Moulin Rouge.

 Back on Broadway, Ferrer directed and starred in The Shrike (1952), which ran for 161 performances.

 His next two shows were as director only: Horton Foote's The Chase (1952) only had a short run but My Three Angels (1953–54), went for 344 performances.

 Ferrer had another cinema hit with Miss Sadie Thompson (1953) starring Rita Hayworth.
 Ferrer briefly revived some of his shows at the City Centre in 1953: Cyrano, The Shrike, Richard III, Charley's Aunt.